wrstudios/front-end-challenge/README.md

 ## Submission

-Once complete, open a PR and assign DennisMartinez as the reviewer.
+Once complete, open a PR against master from your fork and assign DennisMartinez as the reviewer.

 ## License